-- Training stops when - All Δw{ij} in the previous epoch were so small as to be below some specified threshold, or - The percentage of tuples misclassified in the previous epoch is below some threshold, or - A prespecified number of epochs has expired. - In practice, several hundreds of thousands of epochs may be required before the weights will converge.
+- After finishing the processed for all training examples, we must evaluate the stopping condition - Stopping condition: Training stops when - All ∆wij in the previous epoch were so small as to be below some specified threshold, or - The percentage of examples misclassified in the previous epoch is below some threshold, or - A prespecified number of epochs has expired. - In practice, several hundreds of thousands of epochs may be required before the weights will converge. - If stopping condition was not true steps 2 to 8 should repeat for all training examples